dicamarques14/Pwnagotchi-new-guerilla-guide/README.md

 bluetoothctl
 scan on
 discoverable on
-paired-devices # copy device adress untrust *device adress*  #run this command a few times remove *device adress*   #run this command a few times paired-devices #make sure list is empty, if not- run previous command until it is empty pair *device adress* #*In short time (maybe not immediately) you will be prompted on the phone to allow connection from your pwnagotchi hostname- pair* trust *device adress* exit
+devices Paired # copy device adress untrust *device adress*  #run this command a few times remove *device adress*   #run this command a few times devices Paired #make sure list is empty, if not- run previous command until it is empty pair *device adress* #*In short time (maybe not immediately) you will be prompted on the phone to allow connection from your pwnagotchi hostname- pair* trust *device adress* exit